digitaldemocracy/dd-Data3.0/AnalyticalTables/CountQuestions/README.md

 <br><br>
 - **SavedData**
     - This is where all of the data files are written to from the code.
 Also contains my labeled data set.
 <br><br>
-- **StanfordNLP**
-    - Contains the files necessary for using 'Stanford CoreNLP'.
-This is not required for getting the  engagement counts, but it is used by some of the notebooks.
-<br><br>
 - **TestData**
     - Contains the excel files used by the unit tests.